xvbnm48/xvbnm48/README.md

 - 😄 Pronouns: Fariz.
 -  🎓 I - studied at the State polytechnic of Sriwijaya
 - ⚡ Fun fact: I like Japanese culture, I'm also an otaku who really likes anime
-- i love Sakura Miyawaki and Sakura Endo!
+- :heart: i love Sakura Miyawaki and Sakura Endo!
 - 💻 i am focused on web development
 - 💻 I have learned HTML, CSS, C ++, python, javascript,and framework that I've studied is laravel,Sass,Vanilla Javascript ,Bootstrap